build-on-aws/content/posts/how-to-build-scalable-multi-domain-IP-allow-listing-using-aws-alb-and-aws-waf/indes.md

 ---
 title: "How to build scalable multi domain IP allow-listing using AWS ALB and AWS WAF"
-description: "This post provide a scalable solution for implementing per domain IP allow-lists in a multi domain ALB deployment.
-The solution utilizes IP sets, rule groups, rule conditions and matching logic in AWS WAF.
-The AWS WAF is then used to secure access to the AWS ALB frontending the multi domain deployment."
+description: "This post provide a per domain IP allow-listing solution to be used in ALB based multi-domain deployments.
+The solution is designed to be modular, scalable and easy to maintain.
+The post will demonstrate how we can use IP sets as a modular construct for per-domain IP allow-listing, Web ACL rules to perform the allow-listing logic, rule  groups to bundle all our domain specific rules and AWS WAF to put those rules into effect."
 tags:
   - alb
   - waf